Mastery and recipes

 Every successful conversation is recorded as an episode: the user message, the tools that ran, the outcome.
 Episodes are embedded as vectors and stored in the memory database.

-After each successful episode, RecipePromotionService checks whether three or more past episodes share the same intent.
-Intent similarity is measured by cosine distance between the user-message embeddings, with a 0.75 threshold.
-If a triplet of similar episodes exists and no recipe already covers that intent, a single LLM call generates a recipe and saves it.
+After each successful episode, RecipePromotionService checks whether two or more past episodes share the same intent (combined with the current episode, that yields the PROMOTION_THRESHOLD = 3 triplet).
+Intent similarity comes from EpisodicExtractor.findSimilarEpisodes, which ranks past episodes by semantic search over their user-message embeddings.
+If enough similar episodes exist and no recipe already covers that intent, a single LLM call generates a recipe and saves it.

-This is intent-based, not sequence-based.
+This is intent-based by default.
 Two episodes count as similar even if the agent used different tools to solve the same problem.
-The old "pattern-key" approach that matched tool sequences was retired with ADR-58.

 How recipes get used